cloudfoundry/korifi/README.helm.md

 - `api`:
   - `apiServer`:
     - `ingressCertSecret` (_String_): The name of the secret containing the TLS certificate for the API ingress.
+    - `internalCertSecret` (_String_): The name of the secret containing the TLS certificate for internal api access.
+It needs to be valid for 'korifi-api-svc.korifi.svc.cluster.local'.
     - `internalPort` (_Integer_): Port used internally by the API container.
     - `port` (_Integer_): API external port.
 Defaults to `443`.
     - `timeouts`: HTTP timeouts.